 Hello, Love the thought of getting into the air?
 Get your monthly email update to stay informed and let us know how we can help you.

-We will point you in the right direction to make new contacts.
+I will point you in the right direction to make new contacts.
 Once you get chatting you will find people of all ages, from all walks of life getting involved and probably happy to tell you all about their projects if you show an interest.

 It is quite possible that you may even find yourself invited up for a flight.